Kenyans protest as police accused of killing homeless man

-NAIROBI, Kenya (AP) - Residents of a slum in Kenya’s capital have protested the death of a homeless man allegedly shot dead by police for violating a dawn-to-dusk curfew for the coronavirus.
+NAIROBI, Kenya (AP) - Residents of a slum in Kenya’s capital have protested the death of a homeless man who they said was killed by police for violating a dusk-to-dawn curfew for the coronavirus.

 Hundreds of people in Mathare left their homes and burnt tires on the streets Monday night in the latest outrage over alleged police brutality.